Summer Spruce Up | Restoring Your Outdoor Furniture

 Wood furniture is easy to maintain as long as it hasn’t gotten any mildew spots.
 A simple wash with warm water mixed with Dawn soap or Simple Green and a light scrub with a natural-bristle brush should remove mildew spots that frequent wood furniture.
 If elbow grease doesn’t remove the grime, you will want to purchase a product specifically for removing mildew from wooden patio furniture.
 Once your wooden pieces are clean, you can go several ways.
 Wood is beautiful left natural, or you can rub in lemon or teak oil to make it shine.
 If it is painted and the paint is in good shape, you can seal it with wax or polyurethane to bring back its sheen.
 If the paint is chipping, a light sanding and some fresh paint will bring it back to its glory days.

-Wicker furniture is either old, traditional painted wood, or the new resin-coated pieces.
+Wicker furniture is either old, traditional painted wood, or the new resin-coated pieces which you can purchase from Merritt Supply.
 For traditional wicker pieces, a good scrub with warm water and a mild soap will get off the spider webs and dirt that build up in the small weave.
 Rinse the piece off with the hose, giving it a good blast to get in the cracks.
 Let it air dry and it is ready to use.
 If the paint flakes off, then it will need a light sanding with fine sandpaper and a coat or two of spray paint to restore the finish.
 The new resin pieces should come clean with just a scrub of soapy water and a good rinse.
 Getting wicker wet makes it pliable again, so now is the time to reweave any broken or loose pieces back into the furniture.
 Once they dry, they should stay in place.

 With a few simple chores, the whole deck, porch or patio feels new.
 When you put it all back together, you might rearrange the seating layout for a fresh look.
 Add some summer plants to your pots, and you are ready for evenings relaxing with a book or inviting friends over to throw something on the grill—those memorable nights of summer fun.